 - Right, click the installed network driver and select Update driver software

 - Click on Search automatically for updated driver software to let windows check and install updated driver software for you.

 - After installing the updated driver, select the Start button > Power > Restart.

-- Again open web browser and check the problem resolved.
+- Again open web browser and check the problem is resolved.

 Reinstall Google Chrome

-- press Window key & I to launch Settings.
+- Press the Window key & I to launch Settings.